ADHD and Mondays: Why You’re Not Lazy — Just Exhausted

 Final Thought: You’re Not Broken — You’re Wired Differently

 ADHD and motivation don’t follow typical patterns — and that’s okay.
-The problem isn’t your effort.
-The problem is expecting urgency from a brain that’s overwhelmed.

 So no — you’re not lazy.